leeds1219/ReSCORE/README.md

 You need permission to access the [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) model, or you can modify the [Script](/source/module/generate/llama.py) to use your own LLM.

+We used Python 3.10.12, and the environments we used are listed in my_packages.txt, which should help resolve any potential environment conflicts.

 ## Data Preparation
 ```bash
 # Download MHQA datasets